Department of Middle Eastern Languages and Cultures

 Course Description

-This course will offer a general survey of the linguistic, geographical, historical, social, religious, cultural, and artistic aspects of the modern Arab world.
+This course offers a general survey of the linguistic, geographical, historical, social, religious, cultural, and artistic aspects of the modern Arab world.
 Special attention will be given to the Arabic language, family, the role of the past and of social change, and Arab art and music.
 A good deal of the course is specifically intended to increase students' sensitivity to racial bias and sharpen awareness of multicultural issues.
 Ideally, the course is intended to increase tolerance and understanding by providing students with a realistic view of the cultural contours of the modern Arab World and the richness of the Arab cultural heritage.
 The course material will be explored through lectures and videos in addition to discussions based upon the assigned readings and lectures.

 Learning Outcomes